-Your troop may move one trailer to the campsite beginning at 1:00pm on Sunday.
-Each troop is responsible for moving its trailer.
+Your troop may move one trailer to the campsite between 9:30am and 1:00pm on Sunday.
+Each troop is responsible for moving its trailer, and all motorized vehicles should be in the camp parking lot by 1:00pm.
 NO OTHER VEHICLES SHOULD BE AT THE CAMPSITE!
-Please plan on transporting your gear to the campsite if it is not in the trailer in the provided wagons.
+Please plan on transporting your gear to the campsite if it is not in the trailer.